-- The tuning shims achieve field quality in superconducting magnets significantly better than what is expected from normal manufacturing errors. - They are relatively easy to implement. - They correct the field errors in the magnets, where it is and therefore may be more efficient than the global and lumped corrector.
-This difference is important in low beta optics where the beam size changes rapidly in the interaction region. - Lower field error may reduce the coil aperture, which in turn may increase the field gradient for a given maximum field in the coil. - For best efficiency, the tuning shim should be considered as an integral part of the design and should be incorporated from the beginning.
+- The tuning shims achieve field quality in superconducting magnets significantly better than what is expected from normal manufacturing errors. - They are relatively easy to implement. - They correct the field errors in the magnets, where it is and therefore may be more efficient than the global and lumped correctors.
+This difference is important in low beta optics where the beam size changes rapidly in the interaction region. - Lower field errors may allow the coil aperture to be reduced, which in turn may increase the field gradient for a given maximum field in the coil. - For best efficiency, the tuning shim should be considered as an integral part of the design and should be incorporated from the beginning.
 Since the maximum luminosity is desired at the top energy, the shim should be tuned at that field.